Foreign Language and Area Studies Graduate Intensive Language Fellowships for Summer 2024

 - Fellows are required to stay in contact with their FLAS coordinator and to respond to a survey every two years for eight years following the program regarding their use of Portuguese or other critical need languages, and their focus on Latin American and Caribbean studies in employment, education or training.

 A completed online application with supporting documents as requested above are due by no later than 4:30 p.m.
 (CST) on the stated deadline, with notification approximately two weeks after the deadline.
 Applications are reviewed by a CLACS faculty committee from of a variety of schools, colleges, and departments in accordance with the following criteria:

 - Strength of student’s academic record, both undergraduate and graduate GPA;

-- Relationship of student’s study plans to academic and career goals and how they relate to the study of the desired FLAS language;
+- Relationship of student’s study plans to academic and career goals; how they relate to the study of the desired FLAS language; and the anticipated impact of the fellowship

 - Strength of recommendation letters.